 Next we sought other cell types with input to the T4s.
 Reconstructed cell shapes revealed eight medulla neuron types that account for inputs to the T4 dendrites (Figure 2A).
 We confirmed previously reported inputs from neurons Mi1, Tm3, C3, Mi4, Mi9 and T4 itself (Takemura et al., 2013).
 Comparing the remaining reconstructed cells with light microscopy data further identified a previously undescribed TmY neuron, which we call TmY15 (Figure 2A and 2B; Figure 2 – Figure Supplement 1), and neurites of a new large tangential cell, which we call CT1 (Figure 2A and 2C-2E; Figure 2 – Figure Supplement 1).
 CT1 spans the opposing faces of medulla stratum M10 and lobula stratum Lo1 that contains dendrites of T4’s counterpart, T5, as a single giant neuron (Figure 2C).
 Its terminal arbours show a strikingly regular pattern in each medulla and lobula column (Figure 2D; Figure 2 – Figure Supplement 1), which is also confirmed by EM (Figure 2E).
 In each column, CT1 receives a few synaptic inputs from Mi1, Mi9 and all T4 subtypes (Figure 2F).

-We next examined the number of T4 inputs from each of these cell types.
-Each T4 receives >200 synaptic inputs in total, and Mi1 and Tm3 cells are indeed the largest contributors with 34.0% and 15.9% of the total, respectively (Figure 3A; Figure 3 – Figure Supplement 1).
+We next examined the number of T4 inputs from each of these cell types (Figure 3).
+Each T4 receives >200 synaptic inputs in total, and Mi1 and Tm3 cells are indeed the largest contributors with 35.0% and 16.1% of the total, respectively (Figure 3 – Figure Supplement 1).
 Endorsing improved completeness of the new FIBSEM reconstruction, total synaptic inputs from Mi1 and Tm3 to the four T4 subtypes (116, 109, 113, and 104, respectively), totalled 33% more than in the previous ssEM connectome (97, 69, 85 and 81) (Takemura et al., 2013).

 Additional unicolumnar cell types, Mi4, Mi9 and C3, all provide fewer synaptic inputs to the T4s than Mi1 and Tm3.
-But we identified more than previously reported, primarily because many of these synapses are located in the periphery of a T4’s dendrites and were therefore excluded from an earlier account (Takemura et al., 2013), which sampled densely only a single column.
+However we identified more than previously reported, primarily because many of these synapses are located in the periphery of a T4’s dendrites and were therefore excluded from an earlier account (Takemura et al., 2013), which sampled densely only a single column.
 Secondarily we benefit from greater image quality of FIBSEM.
-Their wider contribution is nevertheless significant: 13.4% (Mi9), 6.4% (Mi4) and 3.9% (C3), in aggregate ~24% of the total (Figure 3A; Figure 3 – Figure Supplement 1).
+Their wider contribution is nevertheless significant: 13.3% (Mi9), 6.4% (Mi4) and 3.9% (C3), in aggregate ~24% of the total (Figure 3 – Figure Supplement 1).
+The new reconstruction identified many more connections than the previous ssEM study which found 4 Mi4 inputs, 6 Mi9 inputs, and 5 C3 inputs (Takemura et al., 2013).

 The newly identified TmY15 and CT1 cells together account for another ~15% of T4 inputs.
-In addition, a T4 cell also connects reciprocally to other T4s in neighbouring columns (Figure 3A and 3F).
-The T4-T4 synapses showed striking subtype selectivity connecting with cells with the same direction preference (Figure 3F), apparently qualifying a group of T4s to signal each other about a particular stimulus direction.
+In addition, a T4 cell also connects reciprocally to other T4s in neighbouring columns (Figure 3E).
+The T4-T4 synapses showed striking subtype selectivity connecting with cells with the same direction preference, apparently qualifying a group of T4s to signal each other about a particular stimulus direction.
+This subtype selectivity was observed without exception in every T4-T4 contact.
+The retinotopic positions of the presynaptic T4s lie relative to the postsynaptic T4 in a direction opposite to the cell’s preferred direction (Figure 3E).

-Only very few synapses onto T4s were from other cell types or could not be identified: an Mi10 neuron makes a few input synapses (~0.6%), with the remaining 3.2% from several unidentified profiles that left the reconstructed volume, each contacting a T4 at ≤3 synapses (Figure 3 – Figure Supplement 1).
+Only very few synapses onto T4s were from other cell types or could not be identified: an Mi10 neuron makes a few input synapses (~0.6%), with the remaining 3.1% from several unidentified profiles that left the reconstructed volume, each contacting a T4 at ≤3 synapses (Figure 3 – Figure Supplement 1B).
 At least some of these unidentified synapses are likely to be from branches of other T4s that reside outside the imaged region.
 We therefore reason that our dense FIBSEM reconstruction captures all input cell types to T4 and is now reliably definitive.